theopn/theovim/README.md

 ## Overview

-Theovim is my Neovim configuration, geared toward my work as a CS student (C, Python, Java, LaTeX, LaTeX, and LaTeX).
+Theovim is my Neovim configuration, geared toward my CS studies (C, Python, Java, LaTeX, LaTeX, and LaTeX).
 It features opinionated base Vim settings and keybindings, ~30 carefully selected plug-ins, and custom UI components written 100% in Lua.

-Some of the philosophies I stick to when I configure Neovims are:
+The philosophies I stick to when I configure Neovim are:

 1. Prefer Neovim API and Lua over plug-ins
 1. When you use a plug-in, keep the stock configuration as much as possible.
 The author knows more about the plug-in than you do